hemeac/kiwiTechTree/README.md

 Lastly, the advanced and concentrated versions of both Nertea and stock require a tech upgrade to access.
 Advanced will occur one level above the part, Concentrated two levels.

 ## Near Future Spacecraft 1.3.3
 Rebalanced Tech Nodes; Added LF/O Upgrade to Orbital Maneuvering Engines alongside PlumeParty/RealPlume support.
 Renamed a couple of command pods to align with my naming convention of the stock pods.
-Undeprecate the RCS fuel tanks as they provide some variety to the fuel tanks.
+Undeprecate the Monopropellant fuel tanks as they provide some variety to the fuel tanks, they don't look as bad as Nertea thinks they look.

 ## RealPlume 4.0.1 / PlumeParty
 Where I have modified engines such as rescaling CNAR or adding LF/O in NF Spacecraft, have tried to ensure that the RealPlume is patched for compliance.
 Where Real Plume is not installed, will use Plume Party.
 Added temporary RealPlume patches to the Kerbal Atomics aerospikes.